naurisgrinbergs0/RTU-DITF-guide-/README.md

 ## Starting the server
 The server can be started by just opening terminal and typing `npm server.js` (considering the control of the terminal is inside the root of the project)

+## Visiting the page
+When the webserver is running, the page can be visited by typing in the browser `localhost:3000/page`